 Assignment 2 (Anthropogenic Stalactites) Designing, 3D modeling, rendering, 2D printing, documenting and posting to your blog. https://wordpress.com/

-Critical issues about use of plastic and the article here: Heather Davis and Etienne Turpin’s book Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environments, and Epistemologies
+Critical issues about the use of plastic and the article here: Heather Davis and Etienne Turpin’s book Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environments, and Epistemologies

 Anything you bring from a thrift store must be cleaned, washed and disinfected before you bring it into the school for modeling.
 Use your calipers (we will supply these) to measure the objects and you can draw in your sketchbook, or translate live into the software as you model the works on the computer.
 Take these five modeled objects and place them in a context of the natural environment they are infecting and inhabiting.

 Create one 12 x 16-inch print of a render in consultation with the professor.
 These will be in advance of larger prints on the 2D printers for the final exhibition of the Anthropogenic Stalactites on the 2D printer for the final exhibition.
 That printer is located in 380A.

-Look at an example of large format presentation by.
+Look at an example of actual installations by:

-John Gerrard Further frames the conceptual aspects of this project in the enormity of the invironmental impacts.
+Further frames the conceptual aspects of this project in the enormity of the environmental impacts of human consumption.